jkempf42/kube-volttron/cluster-config/README.md

 	sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
 	sudo chown $(id -u):$(id -g) $HOME/.kube/config

-#### Removing the taint on the control node prohibiting application workload deployment.
+#### Removing the taints on the control node prohibiting application workload deployment.

 As installed out of the box, `kubeadm` places taints on the control node disallowing deployment of application workloads.
 Since we want to deploy the